 As I mentioned in the post, Sometimes Goodbye is Necessary to Really Live Life, there was $2,000 financial loss from the car that Mr. Mess gave back to me.
 The car was purchased for him, and he was the only one to ever drive it on a regular basis (I think I took it to work maybe twice under special circumstances).
-When we went to pick it out purchased the car he added options like the extended warranty and fabric protection that I was against and would never have gotten.
+When we went to pick out and purchase the car he added options like the extended warranty and fabric protection that I was against and would never have gotten.
 However, he thought that they were important, and I allowed him to make the decision since it was HIS car.

 Right… except for the fact that his credit was too bad to actually get the car in his name.
 I guess it was a good thing for him that he was married to someone whose credit score is 802.
 And a very bad thing for me, it would turn out.